ska-telescope/developer.skatelescope.org/src/getting-started/deploy-skampi.rst

 .. code-block::
         :caption: for local build

         eval $(minikube docker_env)

 Other problems
 **************

-If there's a corporate firewall, it is important to check the variable that can be set for minikube `here <https://minikube.sigs.k8s.io/docs/handbook/vpn_and_proxy/>`_.
+If there's a corporate firewall, it is important to check the variables that can be set for `vpn and proxy <https://minikube.sigs.k8s.io/docs/handbook/vpn_and_proxy/>`_ in minikube.

 When deploying minikube, consider to allocate the maximum possible memory and cpu and set the MEM and/or CPUS options of the `ska-cicd-deploy-minikube <https://gitlab.com/ska-telescope/sdi/ska-cicd-deploy-minikube>`_ repository.